ansonl/topo-map-post-processing/README.md

 Your slicer **must generate g-code with [Relative Extrusion](https://www.ideamaker.io/dictionaryDetail.html?name=Relative%20Extrusion&category_name=Printer%20Settings)**.
 PrusaSlicer and Bambu Studio default to relative extrusion.
 Cura defaults to absolute extrusion and relative extrusion must be enabled.

-If you would like support for your printer G-code flavor to be added, please open an issue and if you are able to test the G-code on your printer.
+If you would like support for your printer or slicer G-code flavor to be added, please open an issue and if you are able to test the G-code on your printer.

 ## Getting Started